jjpxiii/rainbow/README.md

 This sample includes:

 - README.md - this file
-- buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
+- buildspec.yml - this file is used by AWS CodeBuild toeergergreg package your application for deployment to AWS Lambda
 - index.js - this file contains the sample Node.js code for the web service
 - template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used